casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 - *Iteration 2.2: A LSTM RNN applying transfer learning by continuing training from 2.1 on a smaller selection of context specific music examples.*

-## Artificial Intelligence Research Context
+### Artificial Intelligence Research Context

-As with text and visual art generation, music generation falls within the space of computational creativity (Eck & Schmidhuber, 2002; Franklin, 2009)   In addition to providing a number of usecases, it is also interesting in the sense that creativity is a fundamental aspect of human intelligence (Russel & Norvig, 2016).
+As with text and visual art generation, music generation falls within the space of computational creativity (Eck & Schmidhuber, 2002; Fernández & Vico, 2013; Franklin, 2009)   In addition to providing a number of usecases, it is also interesting in the sense that creativity is a fundamental aspect of human intelligence (Russel & Norvig, 2016).
 It is recognized that contemporary AI hold advantages over humans in analytical tasks such as identifying relationships and caputuring complex dynamics of large datasets.
 However, creativity is argued to be one of the areas in which humans still hold significant (Parry et. al, 2016 p.580; Jarrahi, 2018 p.582).
-Exploration of computational creativity is therefore an important step on the path to general or strong Artificial Intelligence (Russel & Norvig, 2016 p.16; Jaques et. al.,2017 ).
+Exploration of computational creativity is therefore an important step on the path to general or strong Artificial Intelligence (Russel & Norvig, 2016 p.16; Jaques et. al.,2017).
+Music generation with Artificial Intelligence is situated in a subfield of computational creativity called "Algorithmic Composition", which since the 1950´s have applied a range of AI techniques.
+In recent years, approaches built on artificial neural networks have gained significant importance and advances in the field could see AI systems enhance the creative output of human composers similar to how expert systems aid many modern day professionals (Fernández & Vico, 2013).

-## Application Context

-The application context of the music project is in the realm of generating melodies for real time music improvisations in a cinematic style, such as film and game music.

 # Choice and Description of Data

 ## Musical Data & Patterns

 **Midi format**
 Similar to earlier research (Franklin, 2019), this project focuses on digital music at the pitch and duration level.
+This data is represented in the standard MIDI file format, which among other features allow 128 different pitches to be represented with along with their duration and velocity (The MIDI Association, 2019).

 ![alt text](https://github.com/lse-st449/st449-projects-casvalesen/blob/master/pictures/bach_notes.png)